Drug Scheduling: Understanding the Basics

 Chemicals that are so dangerous they are banned.

-Note that not all medicines are scheduled; some are categorised as 'not scheduled'.
-It is not considered necessary to limit access to these medicines.
-This does not mean that these medicines are considered harmless (Healthdirect 2020).
+Note that some medicines, such as vitamins and herbal remedies, are categorised as 'unscheduled'.
+It is not considered necessary to limit access to these medicines, but this does not mean that they are considered harmless (Healthdirect 2022).

 Patient being given medications by a health professional | Image